Growth rate of COVID-19 cases in Mumbai comes down

 According to the BMC, it has conducted over 2.08 lakh tests till June 2, of those only 20.18 per cent people tested positive for the novel coronavirus.
 "Even the COVID-19 case doubling rate has gone up to 19 days," said the official.

-According to BMC's health department data, in the past one month, the maximum number of cases, 1,739, on a single-day were detected on May 22, while the minimum, 404, was recorded on May 13.
-Another senior BMC official said, the daily number of cases are seeing a declining trend with the count remaining below 1,500 on most of the days since May 22.
+According to BMC's health department data, in the past one month, the maximum number of cases, 1,739, on a single-day, were detected on May 22, while the minimum, 404, was recorded on May 13.
+Another senior BMC official said that the daily number of cases are seeing a declining trend with the count remaining below 1,500 on most of the days since May 22.

 Coronavirus outbreak: India records new spike in COVID-19 with over 9,000 cases in a day